nouhoum/ansible-ec2-play/README.md

 * `bootstrap`: secures an EC2 Ubuntu AMI.
 Requires `sudo`.
 * `playenv`: sets play dependencies (pvm, java) including Authbind so Play can use port 80 without root privileges.
 Requires `sudo`.
 * `deploy`: clones a Play project from a Git repository and deploys it on the machine. `sudo` is not required.
+* `launch`: Launches the deployed app, killing it first if necessary. `sudo` is not required.
+   [Authbind](http://en.wikipedia.org/wiki/Authbind) must be installed on the server so Play can run on port 80 without root privileges.

 Run individual Ansible scripts this way: